TommasoBelluzzo/BenfordLaw/README.md

 ## Requirements

 The minimum Matlab version required is `R2014a`.
 In addition, the `Statistics and Machine Learning Toolbox` must be installed in order to properly execute the script.

+## Usage

+1. Create a properly structured database (see the paragraph below).
+1. Edit the `run.m` script following your needs.
+1. Execute the `run.m` script.

+## Dataset

+This script doesn't require a dataset.
+Numeric data can be